INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

      a personally managed site on Github or one of the other similar sites.
      You should put a link to the site where you will manage the software in the long-term in the README.md in the IJOC reporitory to ensure people can find your development site.
+You cannot continue development on the IJOC Github site.

  * What if I later find a bug in the software and I want to fix it?